Clyde Shugart

-Clyde Earl Shugart (December 7, 1916 – July 2, 2009) was an American football guard in the National Football League (NFL) for the Washington Redskins.
-He played college football at Iowa State University and was drafted in the seventeenth round of the 1939 NFL Draft.
+Clyde Earl Shugart (December 7, 1916 – July 2, 2009) was an American professional football guard in the National Football League (NFL) for the Washington Redskins.
+He played college football at Iowa State University and was drafted in the seventeenth round of the 1939 NFL draft.

 Early life

-Shugart was born in Ames, Iowa and attended Ames High School.
+Shugart was born in Ames, Iowa, and attended Ames High School.
 During his high school football career, he earned first-team all-state honors and was named as "the finest prep lineman in the state" by the Des Moines Register.

 College career

 Shugart then attended and played college football at Iowa State University, where he was a member of one of Iowa State's best football teams in school history.
 During his senior season, he played right tackle with All-American guard Ed Bock on the 1938 "Cyclone Eleven" squad that produced a 7-1-1 record for coach Jim Yeager.
 Shugart earned all-Big Six Conference honors and received All-America board recognition, playing all but 20 minutes of the entire season.
 In a 1960s poll, Shugart was named the best tackle in school history.